jaroshevskii/Viso/README.md

 # Viso

 **Viso** is a mobile information-measurement system (iOS app) for recognizing objects in images and generating human-readable explanations.
-It uses Apple’s **Vision** framework for on-device object detection and **FoundationModels** (Core ML) to generate GPT-style text descriptions — all running fully offline.
+It uses Apple’s **Vision** framework for on-device object detection and **FoundationModels** to generate GPT-style text descriptions — all running fully offline.

 ## 🧠 Features